 ARIZONA Penalties for violations Violations are class 2 misdemeanors.
 Individuals aggrieved by a violation may bring a private cause of action in a court of competent jurisdiction for damages resulting from that violation, including economic, noneconomic or consequential damages.
 Effective September 2022, violations and enforcement is also governed by Ariz.
-Rev. Stat §§ 36-901 to 36-980 (West 2023) (statutes governing pure food control).
+Rev. Stat §§ 36-901 to 36-980 (West 2024) (statutes governing pure food control).
 Other statewide provisions of note Dealers do not violate the law if a court finds by a preponderance of the evidence that the dealer relied in good faith on the representation of a manufacturer, processor, packer, or distributor that the food was a kratom product.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
 Recently proposed legislation None.

 ARKANSAS Statute(s), regulation(s), and initial effective date(s) ARK.
 ADMIN.
-CODE § 007.07.2 (West 2023) (eff.
-1979).8 Substantive amendment(s) to statewide law(s) November 8, 2015 - Kratom-related substances added to the list of Schedule I controlled substances.
+CODE § 007.07.2 (West 2024).
+Substantive amendment(s) to statewide law(s) November 8, 2015 - Kratom-related substances added to the list of Schedule I controlled substances.
 Is kratom or its related substances controlled?
 Yes.
 Mitragynine and 7-hydroxymitragynine are Schedule I controlled substances.
 Defined term(s) None.
 Limitations on possession, distribution, sale, or manufacture The limitations placed by Arkansas law on Schedule I controlled substances.
 Product label requirements None.
 Penalties for violations The penalties placed by Arkansas law on Schedule I controlled substances.
 Other statewide provisions of note None.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
 Recently proposed legislation None.